What we VALUE

 …in an Eggshell

-Who Gives A Cluck is your Australian Hen Haven, a place where you can feel a part of an ever-growing hen loving community!
+Who Gives A Cluck is your Australian (& worldwide now) Hen Haven, a place where you can feel a part of an ever-growing hen loving community!

-We RESCUE HENS from battery and free ranging farms before the owner has, undertaken, what they say, is the worst job, which is culling the hens at around 15 months to 2 years of age because they are no longer commercially viable.
-We take that burden from the egg farmer.
-We give every hen a thorough physical (treadmill and push ups come to mind), give them the royal spa treatment consisting of a full body massage with lice mite treatment, tonic for internal wormies, pedicure to remove those clumps of mud they can accumulate in big flocks, an ear nose and throat check and then finally, an essential oil mini massage of their comb and wattle.
+We RESCUE HENS from battery farms before they are culled at around 18 months because they are no longer commercially viable.
+We give every hen a thorough physical (treadmill and push ups come to mind), give them the royal spa treatment consisting of a full body massage with lice mite treatment, tonic for internal wormies, pedicure to remove those extra long toenails, an ear nose and throat check and then finally, an essential oil mini massage of their comb and wattle.
 Just what every girl wants!

 We meet the MOTHER CLUCKERS (approved hen parents) who provided a ten page document on why they should be allowed to adopt. . . yeah we’re joking; there’s a few questions and some photos to send us, along with your commitment to give your hens a forever home, egg or no egg.
-We have adoption days from Brisbane down to Coffs Harbour.
+We have adoption days from north of Gympie (QLD), Sunshine Coast, Brisbane down to Mullumbimby, Lismore and Grafton in NSW.
 We make sure they are on their way to their loving forever home where they can retire, lay an egg every second day or so (no pressure), scratch in the garden, catch a bug or two, eat your vege scraps, provide you great poo for your garden, improve your permaculture efforts and generally keep you entertained for hours if you let them.

-We offer FREE ADVICE/SUGGESTIONS ON HEN CARE to all backyard hen carers, anywhere in Australia.
-We practice what we preach by keeping the hens we didn’t think were fit for adoption.
-This is their forever home up on the ridge of Upper Main Arm, Northern NSW.
+We offer FREE ADVICE/SUGGESTIONS ON HEN CARE to all backyard hen carers.
+We practice what we preach by keeping the hens that were not fit for adoption.
+They are treated at our Hen Hospital in Northern NSW & then when well, they go to our Hen Retirement Village in Mullumbimby NSW.
 We practice our herbal and natural remedies as well as some procedures when our hens need help such as crop needling medicines or vitamins or ERC (Egg Related Coelomitis) excess fluid removal by catheter.
 We are in a good position to pass on our experiences and knowledge about how to care for your hens and we only recommend what we have tried.
 Happy Healthy Hens in every backyard!

 We are feeling like a pig in mud; a hen catching a worm, a dog chasing a stick, a cat ignoring you again, a cow chewing her cud or a horse scratching his bum on a post (had to bring in all the animal volunteers we have here at the sanctuary!), speaking of which, meet the Flock below. . .